yegor256/blog/_drafts/criteria.md

 ---

 _Maintainability_ is the [most valuable virtue]({% pst 2014/oct/2014-10-26-hacker-vs-programmer-mentality %})
-of a modern software development.
+of modern software development.
 [Maintainability](https://en.wikipedia.org/wiki/Maintainability)
-can basically be measured as a working time required for a new developer to learn the software before he or she can start making serious changes in it.
+can basically be measured as the working time required for a new developer to learn the software before he or she can start making serious changes in it.
 The longer the time, the lower the maintainability.
-In some projects, this time is close to infinity, which means that it is literally unmaintainable.
+In some projects, this time requirement is close to infinity, which means it is literally unmaintainable.
 I believe there are seven fundamental and fatal sins that make our software unmaintainable.
 Here they are.